In the early 20th century, St. Gertrude Parish was established to serve Catholics living in the North Edgewater neighborhood of Chicago.

 The spirit of determination lives on as current parishioners answered the call for funds necessary for the maintenance of our buildings by pledging over $1.5 million dollars.
 The funds collected afforded a new sound system, tuck-pointing for the bell tower, improved electrical systems, updated external handrails and new handrails to the altar area, the Church doors refined, and structural improvements to the Ministry Center.

 In 2017, the parish experienced a change in pastoral leadership as Fr.
 Dom Grassi retired from parish life and Fr.
 Rich Prendergast became the seventh pastor.
+Fr.
+Rich's retirement in December 2022, Fr.
+Mike Gabriel was appointed parish administrator on January 1, 2023.
+He will be come pastor on July 1, 2023.

 As a parish, we give thanks for those upon whose shoulders we stand.
 Together, we face the challenges of a wounded, yet God-infused world with the same living faith which has been the hallmark of St. Gertrude Parish.